If you have not already done so, read Global Tools before beginning this POD.

 - “Although he may have left China, China had not left him” (location 1740)

-Can a short-term mission trip develop a lasting burden for unreached peoples and workers in East Asia?
+Can even a short-term mission trip develop a lasting burden for unreached peoples and workers in East Asia?
 Explain.

 Reflect on what you learned in this meeting, and let it generate prayer as you pray together as a group.